 Free, short-term credit as long as you always pay your balance in full by the due date shown on your statement or can stick to cards offering 0% credit.
 You will be able to buy things instantly and will not need to explain to anyone what you are buying or why.

 It will cost you dear if you don’t manage to pay off the full monthly amount owed each month, or if you are not able to find another 0% credit card to switch your balance to.
 Credit card providers have become increasingly wise to people constantly moving balances between cards in search of free credit and so may block your application.
-Credit cards typically charge between 16.9 and 19.9% APR interest rate and if you do not repay the outstanding amount owed each month it will quickly mount up.
+Credit cards typically charge between 16.9 and 19.9% APR interest rate, in some cases much more and if you do not repay the outstanding amount owed each month it will quickly mount up.

 Things to consider